gstark/talk-algorithms/algorithms.md

 -
 -

-## [fit] Reverse a string
+## [fit] Reverse a string (word)

+^ Our goal is to be able to reverse any string (word) ^ How would we break this down into tiny steps

 ---

     1. Write “Zebra” down.
     2. Create a new empty word.
     2. Start at the last letter in the word (the "a" from Zebra)
-    3. Append the current letter to the new word
+    3. Put the current letter at the end of the new word
-    4. If there is a previous letter, make the previous letter the current letter and start back at 3.
+    4. If there is a previous letter, make the previous letter the current letter letter and start back at 3.
+    5. When there are no more letters in the word, our new word is the answer.
 ---

 # Pseudo code